warpxprotocol/warpx/README.md

 ## Hybrid Orderbook

-Pool is always located at the middle of bid/ask orderbook where the current price of pair is made and eliminating the spread between those two.
-As a result, order is matched at the better price, which is taking instant arbitrage, the market provided.
+Pool is always located at the middle of the bid/ask orderbook where the current price of the pair is determined, eliminating the spread between the two.
+As a result, orders are matched at a better price, which takes advantage of the instant arbitrage opportunity provided by the market.

 **Process of matching order**